 Discussion

-Results indicate that when game stimuli are carefully controlled, the effects of fifteen minutes of violent and/or difficult gameplay may be small and indistinguishable from zero.
-This suggests that the effects of brief violent video game play on laboratory measures of aggressive behavior may be smaller and less robust than the published research literature would indicate.
+Results indicate that when game stimuli are carefully controlled, the effects of fifteen minutes of violent and/or difficult gameplay on aggressive behavior may be small and indistinguishable from zero.
+This suggests that the effects of brief violent video game play on laboratory measures of aggressive behavior may be smaller and less robust than published reviews of the research literature would indicate.
 Researchers may need to reevaluate whether experiments featuring violent games are useful for validating measures of aggression and understanding the causes of aggression.

 2D:4D digit ratio also failed to predict aggressive behavior among participants.
 The current results cast doubt on 2D:4D as an index of prenatal testosterone and a predictor of aggressive behavior (see also (Hönekopp & Watson, 2011; Voracek, 2014).
 The sample size of the current research is considerably larger than many other studies reporting significant associations between 2D:4D ratio and aggression (CITATION NEEDED).